saki007ster/htmlcss/chapter-1-building-your-first-web-page.md

 Create a html doument with a single heading saying "QED42 Internship".
 Use a nice background and center align the heading in between of the page.
 You need to use -

 - Reset css
-- reference your css from style.css file.
+- Reference your css from style.css file.
-- valiadte your html from w3c
+- Valiadte your html from w3c